polterguy/phosphorusfive/README.md

 Phosphorus Five, allowing for the rich plugin nature in P5.
 You can easily create your own Active Events, either in Hyperlambda, or in C# if you wish.

 Hyperlambda is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together.
-By combining Active Events together with Managed Ajax and Hyperlambda - Your apps truly _"become alive"_, and creating rich web apps, becomes much easier than what you would expect.
+By combining Active Events together with Managed Ajax and Hyperlambda - Your apps truly _"become alive"_, and creating rich web apps becomes surprisingly easy.

 Combined, the above USPs arguably makes Phosphorus Five a _"5th Generation Programming Language"_.

 ## MSDN Magazine articles

-P5 have been published three times in Microsoft's MSDN Magazine.
-Read the articles below written by yours truly.
+Phosphorus Five has been published 3 times in Microsoft's MSDN Magazine.
+Read the articles below, written by yours truly.

 1. [Active Events: One design pattern instead of a dozen](https://msdn.microsoft.com/en-us/magazine/mt795187)
 2. [Make C# more dynamic with Hyperlambda](https://msdn.microsoft.com/en-us/magazine/mt809119)
 3. [Could Managed AJAX Put Your Web Apps in the Fast Lane](https://msdn.microsoft.com/en-us/magazine/mt826343)

-If you wish to read these articles, you might benefit from reading them sequentially, to make sure you understand Active Events, before you dive into Hyperlambda.
-However, all of the above articles are highly technical in nature, and intended for system developers.
-You might still have good use of Phosphorus Five without being a system developer.

 ## Documentation